ajtock/NGS_intro_Cambridge_SysBio/README.md

 538945
 ```

-Next we'll apply the `[samtools sort](http://www.htslib.org/doc/samtools-sort.html)` command to sort the BAM file by the coordinates of the alignments to the reference genome.
+Next we'll apply the [`samtools sort`](http://www.htslib.org/doc/samtools-sort.html) command to sort alignments in the BAM file by their coordinates in the reference genome, such that alignments to the beginning of chromosome 1 will precede alignments to the end of chromosome 5.
-Sorting alignments by coordinates is the default behaviour of this command, but other options can be specified to order alignments in different ways (e.g., by read name, with `-n`).
+Sorting alignments by their location in the reference genome is the default behaviour of this command, but other options can be specified to order alignments in different ways (e.g., by read name, with `-n`).
+Different downstream analyses require differently sorted alignment files.
+We are sorting by coordinates as this is necessary for downstream identification of genetic variants between the genomes of two *A. thaliana* ecotypes.

 As is the case for `samtools view`, the `-o` part of this command is used to specify the output file.

 ```